EduardoZepeda/django-postalcodes-mexico/README.rst

     python manage.py migrate

-If the installation was succesful a new command named `importpostalcodes` will be available.
+If the installation was succesful a new command named `importpostalcodesmx` will be available.

 Basic Command usage
 -------------------

 If you want to download all postal codes automatically run the following command::

-    python manage.py importpostalcodes
+    python manage.py importpostalcodesmx

 This command will attempt to connect to the `Mexican Postal Service website` (Correos de Mexico) and download the public zip file that contains all the postal codes available in xml format, extract them, process them and create the corresponding table in your database.